skyworkz/website/content/blog/comparing-google-cloud-serverless-compute-offerings.md

 ## <a class="anchor" name="cloudfunctions"></a>Cloud Functions: serverless functions

 For single purpose workloads, running a complete container might be overkill.
 Especially if it’s event driven.
 Deploying a Cloud Function could be a better fit.
 [Cloud Functions](https://cloud.google.com/functions/docs) are single functions that can be triggered by an HTTP request or a Pub/Sub message.
 You just provide the function, the platform does the rest: packaging, deploying and running your code.
 When requests come in, it will automatically scale up and back to zero again.
+Functions can be an attractive tool for automating business actions such as responding to hiring a new employee or adding a customer to a CRM database.
+These low frequency events don't warrant hosting a full server nor keeping dependencies of several layers up-to-date.
 There are some limitations: your function needs to be written in either Python, NodeJS, Golang or Java.

 #### Overview